NTaylor71/Jellyfin.Plugin.LLMChatBridge/README.md

 	* Chat access is added for all users

-3. A docker image called : Jelly-Ollama
+3. A docker image called : Jellyfin.Llm.Chat

-	* Contains : Ollama, Python 3.12, Langchain, postgres/redis
+	* Contains : Ollama, Python 3.12 + Langchain, postgres/redis

 	* Chat request message are queued